silverqx/TinyORM/docs/tinyorm-relationships.md

         return belongsTo<User>("foreign_key", "owner_key");
     }

 The third `belongsTo` parameter is the relation name, if you pass it, the foreign key name will be determined from it.
-By convention, TinyORM will "snake case" this relation name  and suffix it with a `_` followed by the name of the parent model's primary key column, the `__func__` predefined identifier is ideal for this:
+By convention, TinyORM will "snake case" this relation name  and suffix it with a `_` followed by the name of the parent model's primary key column to generate foreign key, the `__func__` predefined identifier is ideal for this.
+The relation name is also used in BelongsTo's `associate` and `disassociate` methods:

     /*!
 Get the user that owns the phone. */ std::unique_ptr<BelongsTo<Phone, User>>